-Table 13-5: Color entity options
+Table 15-5: Color entity options

-Selection Description Feasibility Feasible points are shown in green, infeasible points in red Previous b/w The points for the current iteration are shown in green (feasible) or red (infeasible).
+Selection Description Feasibility Feasible points are shown in green, infeasible points in red (with previous in b/w The points for the current iteration are shown in green (feasible) or red (infeasible).
 Previous points as light grey (feasible) or dark grey (infeasible) Iterations The iteration sequence is shown using a color progression from blue through red.
-Neutral All points are shown in blue User-defined User-defined colors and shapes, only available if Point Categories are defined, Section 13.1.10.
+Neutral All points are shown in blue User-defined User-defined colors and shapes, only available if Point Categories are defined, Section 15.1.10.

-Figure 13-17: Scatter plot.
+Figure 15-17: Scatter plot.
 The 4th dimension is represented by point color.